bohendo/ethprovider/README.md

 `make start` will start an eth1 client + eth2 beacon + eth2 validator, all behind a proxy which takes care of https certs.

 `make stop` will stop both the proxy and provider.

+## Configuration

+- How many validators?
+- Which clients? (should we auto-use a healthy mixture or depend on user input?)